Overview of Our Methodology

 Removing Bad Sales Data & Flagged Listings

-Our prices are based upon actual sales data but sometimes auctions are listed or classified incorrectly.
+Our prices are based upon actual sales data but sometimes sales are listed or classified incorrectly.
 We have two ways to combat this:

-We automatically remove about 200 junk auctions every day.
+We automatically remove thousands of junk listings every day.

 the auction title says nothing about the box and manual being included, but the photo shows the game is complete.

 We rely on users flagging those listings by clicking the "Report" link next to them.
 Clicking that link flags the listing for manual review.
-We will then look at the listing and decide if it needs to be removed, reclassified, or left as is.
+Admin then look at the listing and decide if it needs to be removed, reclassified, or left as is.

 If you notice listing that is misclassified, please click the "Report" link.
 It will improve the prices for everyone.

-The flag feature is only available for 90 days after the auction ends.
+The flag feature is only available for 90 days after the listing ends.
 At that point eBay removes the listing from their site so we can no longer verify the information.